 Through our education programs, LMB works to develop safe behaviors and skills to reduce crashes, and shift public opinion to value the benefits of bicycling for all, including those who do not ride a bicycle.

 Our vision is to give everyone who uses Michigan roads, trails, and paths the information they need to be safe, confident, and accountable.
 People in Michigan will respect bicyclists’ right to use the road and embrace the positive effects of bicycling for healthy riders, clean air and prosperous communities.

 Law Enforcement Education

-With support from the Office of Highway Safety Planning, the League of Michigan Bicyclists is preparing to host online trainings designed to teach safe bicycling practices.
+With support from the Office of Highway Safety Planning, the League of Michigan Bicyclists is hosting training designed to teach safe bicycling practices.
 Although portions of the training are geared towards law enforcement, all interested members of the community are invited to attend.

 In class, we’ll cover these topics:

 - The latest statistics on bicycle/motorist crashes as well as information on how these crashes can be prevented.

 - The Michigan Compiled Laws relating to motorist, pedestrian, and bicycle traffic on Michigan’s roadways and sidewalks.

 - Best practices for community education and enforcement of these laws.